hbroek/reken/documentation/developer-guide/chapter-4.md

 In the `nav` tag we specify four links to get to navigate to a specific page.
 The url to navigate to a route page consists of the `data-route` value preceded by `#/`

-Not the pages that are not active are not processed in the UI update cycle.
+>Note Pages that are not active are not processed in the UI update cycle.

 Like the `data-if` attribute, the `data-route` value can be proceded by a classname.
 When a classname is specified the page is not hidden/shown but the class is added to the page which is currently routed.
 This can be useful to animate pages in view.